raygun101/MarkupKit/README.md

 ## LMAnchorView
 The `LMAnchorView` class optionally anchors subviews to one or more of its own edges.
 Although it is possible to achieve similar layouts using a combination of row, column, layer, and spacer views, anchor views may offer a simpler alternative in some cases.

 Anchors are specified as a comma-separated list of edges to which the view will be anchored within its parent.
+Anchor options include the following:

+* `LMAnchorNone`
+* `LMAnchorTop`
+* `LMAnchorBottom`
+* `LMAnchorLeft`
+* `LMAnchorRight`
+* `LMAnchorLeading`
+* `LMAnchorTrailing`
+* `LMAnchorAll`

 For example, the following markup creates an anchor view containing four labels anchored to its top, left, right, and bottom edges.
 The labels will all be inset by 16 pixels:

     <LMAnchorView layoutMargins="16">
         <UILabel text="Top" anchor="top"/>